o3de/o3de.org/content/docs/user-guide/gems/reference/kythera-ai/character-movement-apis.md

 ### **ExactGoTo**

-The **ExactGoTo** mode is used when it is important that an entity is positioned and oriented in exactly the right way when it finishes a move.
-For example, this can be used when a special animation is about to be triggered or the entity is about to traverse a [Navigation Mesh Link](https://kythera.atlassian.net/wiki/spaces/KYTDOC/pages/641531905/Navigation+Objects+in+Lumberyard) and the exact positioning of the character is crucial for the animation to look correct.
+The `ExactGoTo` mode is used when an entity must be precisely positioned and oriented when it finishes a move.
+For example, this can be used when a special animation is about to be triggered or the entity is about to traverse a Navigation Mesh and the exact positioning of the character is crucial for the animation to look correct.

-ExactGoTo functions almost exactly the same as the GoTo mode, but with one important distinction - Kythera AI **does not** automatically detect that the movement request is complete.
-The game code must determine whether the character is positioned and oriented correctly, and then use the `ExactGotoEnded` method on the `MovementNotificationBus` to notify Kythera AI that the move has ended.
-At this point Kythera AI will update the movement request with the next goal.
+`ExactGoTo` functions similarly to the `GoTo` mode, but with one important distinction – Kythera doesn't automatically detect that the movement request is complete.
+The game code must determine whether the character is positioned and oriented correctly, and then use the `ExactGotoEnded` method on the `MovementNotificationBus` to notify Kythera that the move has ended.
+Then Kythera will update the movement request with the next goal.

-The specific accuracy required for orientation and positioning will vary between different animation systems and games, and as such this is left up to the user.
+The accuracy required for orientation and positioning can vary between different animation systems, and can be specified.

 ### **Animation**

+#### Animation
-The **Animation** mode is used when a specific animation is being triggered to move a character between two locations.
-This is typically triggered when a character is traversing a [Navigation Mesh Link](https://kythera.atlassian.net/wiki/spaces/KYTDOC/pages/641531905/Navigation+Objects+in+Lumberyard) - for example, they might be using a special "climb ladder" animation to move between floors, or a "vault wall" animation to move over a low obstacle.
+The `Animation` mode triggers a specific animation to move a character between two locations.
+This is typically triggered when a character is traversing a navigation mesh.
+For example, a "climb ladder" animation to move between floors, or a "vault wall" animation to move over a low obstacle.

-When in Animation mode, the parameters in the `animation` struct are set - these define the `name` of the animation to use, the `start` position for the animation, and the desired `end` position for the animation.
-The choice of actual animation system used to implement this animation is left to the integrator.
-The name of the animation will be taken from user provided input- for example, the name of animation associated with a [Navigation Mesh Link](https://kythera.atlassian.net/wiki/spaces/KYTDOC/pages/641531905/Navigation+Objects+in+Lumberyard).
-Once the animation has completed, the game code must call the `AnimationEnded` method on the `MovementNotificationBus` to notify Kythera AI that the move has ended.
-At this point Kythera AI will update the movement request with the next goal.
+The parameters in the `animation` struct define the `name` of the animation to use, the `start` position for the animation, and the desired `end` position for the animation.
+The choice of animation system is left to the integrator.
+The name of the animation will be taken from user provided input, for example, the name of animation associated with a navigation mesh.
+Once the animation has completed, the game code must call the `AnimationEnded` method on the `MovementNotificationBus` to notify Kythera that the move has ended.
+Kythera then updates the movement request with the next goal.

 **MovementNotificationBus**
 ===========================